 Temperament and Behavior

 Cane Corso has a very confident personality.
-They are also highly intelligent, and without a strong leader in the home may push the boundaries and try to assert themselves as the one who is in charge.
+They are also highly intelligent, and without a strong leader in the home, may push the boundaries and try to assert themselves as the one who is in charge.

 However, with a strong leader and trainer, Cane Corso’s traits also make them good family dogs.
 They can be gentle and loving with children and other members of the family.
-Proper socialization and training are essential to ensure any unwanted behaviors don’t occur.
+Proper socialization and training are essential to ensure that any unwanted behaviors don’t occur.

 How to Take Care of Them